Computer chess: Types and features of chess software

-Programs such as Playchess allow you to play games against other players over the internet.
+Programs such as Playchess allow players to play against one another over the internet.

 Chess training programs teach chess.
 Chessmaster had playthrough tutorials by IM Josh Waitzkin and GM Larry Christiansen.
 Stefan Meyer-Kahlen offers Shredder Chess Tutor based on the Step coursebooks of Rob Brunia and Cor Van Wijgerden.
-World champions Magnus Carlsen's Play Magnus company released a Magnus Trainer app for Android and iOS.
+Former World Champion Magnus Carlsen's Play Magnus company released a Magnus Trainer app for Android and iOS.
 Chessbase has Fritz and Chesster for children.
 Convekta provides a large number of training apps such as CT-ART and its Chess King line based on tutorials by GM Alexander Kalinin and Maxim Blokh.

 There is also software for handling chess problems.

 Computers versus humans

 After discovering refutation screening—the application of alpha–beta pruning to optimizing move evaluation—in 1957, a team at Carnegie Mellon University predicted that a computer would defeat the world human champion by 1967.
 It did not anticipate the difficulty of determining the right order to evaluate moves.
 Researchers worked to improve programs' ability to identify killer heuristics, unusually high-scoring moves to reexamine when evaluating other branches, but into the 1970s most top chess players believed that computers would not soon be able to play at a Master level.
-In 1968 International Master David Levy made a famous bet that no chess computer would be able to beat him within ten years, and in 1976 Senior Master and professor of psychology Eliot Hearst of Indiana University wrote that "the only way a current computer program could ever win a single game against a master player would be for the master, perhaps in a drunken stupor while playing 50 games simultaneously, to commit some once-in-a-year blunder".
+In 1968, International Master David Levy made a famous bet that no chess computer would be able to beat him within ten years, and in 1976 Senior Master and professor of psychology Eliot Hearst of Indiana University wrote that "the only way a current computer program could ever win a single game against a master player would be for the master, perhaps in a drunken stupor while playing 50 games simultaneously, to commit some once-in-a-year blunder".

-In the late 1970s chess programs suddenly began defeating highly skilled human players.
+In the late 1970s chess programs began defeating highly skilled human players.
 The year of Hearst's statement, Northwestern University's Chess 4.5 at the Paul Masson American Chess Championship's Class B level became the first to win a human tournament.
 Levy won his bet in 1978 by beating Chess 4.7, but it achieved the first computer victory against a Master-class player at the tournament level by winning one of the six games.
-In 1980 Belle began often defeating Masters.
+In 1980, Belle began often defeating Masters.
 By 1982 two programs played at Master level and three were slightly weaker.

 The sudden improvement without a theoretical breakthrough was unexpected, as many did not expect that Belle's ability to examine 100,000 positions a second—about eight plies—would be sufficient.
 The Spracklens, creators of the successful microcomputer program Sargon, estimated that 90% of the improvement came from faster evaluation speed and only 10% from improved evaluations.
 New Scientist stated in 1982 that computers "play terrible chess ... clumsy, inefficient, diffuse, and just plain ugly", but humans lost to them by making "horrible blunders, astonishing lapses, incomprehensible oversights, gross miscalculations, and the like" much more often than they realized; "in short, computers win primarily through their ability to find and exploit miscalculations in human initiatives".